duskjs/dusk/README.md

 </p>
 <br>

 Draw is build to be a progressive framework for people to use and build interfaces & web applications.
-Draw is build and designed from the ground up which is the most important part of this framework.
+Draw tries to take React.component & Vue tag idea and tries to create his own version of this format from scratch.
 It needs to be easily scalable between a library and a framework (This can differ between use case).
 The origin is intended to give other developers a easier time when developing.
 <br><br>

 ## Examples: